ilyashusain/Jenkins_CD-CD_Kubernetes/README.md

 ## 1. Create a node

-Create a node and configure the firewalls to pass in http traffic and jenkins on port ```8080```.
+Create a master node and configure the firewalls to pass in http traffic and jenkins on port ```8080```.

 ## 2. Install prerequisite plugins

-Install java, wget, git, docker and kubernetes with the following command:
+Install java, wget, git, docker and kubernetes on the master node with the following command:

 ```sudo yum install -y java wget git docker kubectl```